howtographql/howtographql/src/pages/tutorials/frontend/react-apollo/5-authentication.md

 title: Authentication
 ---

-In this section, you'll learn how you can implement authentication functionality with Apollo and Graphcool to provide log-in functionality to the user.
+In this section, you'll learn how you can implement authentication functionality with Apollo and Graphcool to provide login functionality to the user.

 ### Prepare the React components